Happy New Year everybody! I hope you all had a lovely Christmas, and that 2018 is a joyful and prosperous year for you. 🙂

-We did indulge ourselves this year – but, as I’ve said, this is a significant and special Christmas for us, and we feel like we’ve earned the right to treat ourselves.
+And at home we did indulge ourselves this year – but, as I’ve said, this is a significant and special Christmas for us, and we feel like we’ve earned the right to treat ourselves.
 So we decided to try getting our big Christmas meats from the Marks & Spencer Food To Order service, where you order food online and then pick it up in the store.
 And it worked really well.

 We got a turkey crown with pork, chestnut, bacon & thyme stuffing, plus a 4-bird roast (turkey, duck, chicken & pheasant), and a sugar-baked gammon joint, along with a pot of their Posh Turkey Gravy to go with the turkey crown.
 And they were all delicious.
 We got a few days worth of dinners and sandwiches out of the turkey crown, and a few days each out of the other meats as well, so we’ll definitely be ordered from them again.
 And we had the traditional things with our Christmas dinner like pigs in blankets, roast potatoes, Yorkshire pudding, sprouts and other vegetables.